Ex-officer found guilty in the 2020 shooting death of Andre Hill

 Weeks after the December 2020 shooting, the mayor forced out the police chief after a series of fatal police shootings of Black men and children.
 Columbus later reached a $10 million settlement with Hill's family, the largest in city history.
 The Columbus City Council also passed Andre's Law, which requires police officers to render immediate medical attention to an injured suspect.

-Prosecutors said Hill, 47, had followed the officer’s commands and was never a threat to Coy, who now faces at least 15 years in prison (USE THIS ONLY IF CONVICTED OF MURDER).
+Prosecutors said Hill, 47, had followed the officer’s commands and was never a threat to Coy, who now faces at least 15 years in prison.
+The jury also found him guilty of reckless homicide and felonious assault.

+“Your split-second decision can now be led to murder,” he said.
+“It is absolutely insane.”

+“Officers are willing to die for their community, they are willing to die for this job,” Steel said.
+“They do not want to go to prison for this job."

 The officer’s attorneys argued that Hill’s lack of a weapon did not matter because Coy thought his life was in danger.
-“He wasn’t reckless, he was reasonable,” said attorney Mark Collins.
+“He wasn’t reckless, he was reasonable,” Collins said during the trial.

+Civil rights attorney Ben Crump, who has represented Hill’s family, said the verdict showed no one is above the law and sent a message that “accountability in law enforcement is not optional.”

+“Andre was an unarmed, innocent man, and his life was taken with disregard for the duty to protect and serve,” Crump said in a statement.

 Coy had gone to the neighborhood to investigate a complaint about someone inside a running vehicle when he first encountered Hill sitting in an SUV.
 Hill told Coy he was waiting on a friend to come outside.